Jeff Janiak: Life and career

-At age 21, Janiak was arrested and charged with drug possession.
-He served time at the Garden State Youth Correctional Facility.
-Upon his release, Janiak cleaned himself up and started a career in the automotive industry spray painting cars.
 After an eight year hiatus, Janiak returned to writing and playing music.
 Janiak made his come back not as a drummer, but as a vocalist.
 He had joined the band Dead Heros in 2002.
 In 2003, Janiak recorded his first release with the band at Twain Studios with recording engineer Bob Both and producer Marty Munsch who would teach Janiak the basics of recording production.
 In 2008, Janiak left Dead Heros.
 He then left the US and moved to Stoke-on-Trent, England.

 In 2009, he attended a local gig and met members of the punk band Wasted Life and soon joined their ranks as vocalist until 2013.
-In 2012, Janiak joined the punk / crossover thrash band Broken Bones, and in 2014, Janiak was recruited by legendary punk band Discharge.
+In 2012, Janiak joined the punk / crossover thrash band Broken Bones, and in 2014, Janiak was recruited by punk band Discharge.
 In 2016, Janiak made his vocal debut with Discharge on the End of Days album which was released by Nuclear Blast Records.
 The album reached number 10 in the Official UK rock charts and number 23 in The Indie Charts.
 In October 2016, Discharge did a North American tour in support of the album.
-Upon the bands arrival in Canada, Janiak was detained at customs due to his previous criminal charges and was initially denied entry into the country.
-It was then decided in Janiak's favor to grant him a temporary visa which would allow him to play their gig in Vancouver, but he had to leave the country the following day.

-In 2020, Janiak revealed to Drew Stone on The New York Hardcore Chronicles Live that he had been working on a new music project called False Fed during the corona virus pandemic with Stig Miller of Amebix and Roy Mayorga of Nausea, Soulfly and Stone Sour.
+During the corona virus pandemic in 2020, Janiak formed the Darkwave / Post-punk band False Fed and was joined by members of Amebix and Ministry.
+The band recorded their debut album "Let Them Eat Fake" on Neurot Recordings and it was released in October 2023.